azat-co/aws-intermediate/labs/4-codedeploy.md

 aws cloudformation describe-stacks
 ```

+It will take a few minutes for AWS to create the stack.
+Please be patient.
+You can get a cup of coffee or tea while you wait.

 You can monitor progress and debug any issues at the web console as well: <https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks>.

 ```
 aws cloudformation wait stack-create-complete --stack-name NodeAppCodeDeployStack
 ```

+If you made a mistake like using the wrong or nonexistent key pair name, then you'll see `ROLLBACK_COMPLETED` which means there's an error and the entire stack was rollback/reverted to the original state.
+You will need to remove/delete the stack or using a different stack name for a new create-stack command.
+To remove/delete stack use `aws cloudformation delete-stack --stack-name NodeAppCodeDeployStack`.

 ## 3. Create CodeDeploy

 ### 3.1.
 Create CodeDeploy Service IAM role

 There are two things needed: trust policy and managed policy.
+Trust policy is a document in JSON format in which you define who is allowed to assume the role.
+This trusted entity is included in the policy as the principal element in the document.
+The document is written according to the rules of the IAM policy language.

+You can read more about role terms in [Roles Terms and Concepts](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) and the differences in [Managed Policies and Inline Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html).

 Before you create CodeDeploy, it needs IAM role with a special policy.
 This special policy can be provided in a JSON format (e.g., `codedeploy-role-trust-policy.json`):